 Test Your Water for These Four Important Things

 Testing your swimming pool water is a regular part of pool ownership.
 Why?
-It’s vital to keeping your pool free of algae and crystal clear.
+It’s vital to keep your pool clear of algae and crystals.

 You also want to ensure that your chemicals are always balanced.
 This helps you avoid damage to your pool and your equipment.
 You’ll also find that water that’s imbalanced can cause eye and skin irritations as well.